caballeroluis/fullstackopen/README.md

-# Full Stack Open - University of Helsinki - 2022/2023
+# Full Stack Open Course - University of Helsinki - 2022/2023

 ## About the course